 Colleges and universities need the tools to recruit and retain the most talented professors, faculty and executive team, regardless of their country of origin.
 Non-profit college and universities can sponsor professionals on the H-1B visa outside of the competitive lottery.
 Other immigration options exist depending on the experience, expertise and country of origin of the foreign national.
-For a comprehensive overview of visas, green card options and the PERM process, download our complimentary 25-page Higher Education Employer’s Guide.
+If you would like to hire international faculty or staff and don’t know where to start, we offer complimentary consultations – request yours today.

 The H-1B visa is th e cornerstone of higher education immigration.
 Non-profit colleges, universities and research facilities are not beholden to the annual H-1B “cap” and its restrictive timeline and lottery.
 The H-1B visa can apply to any position considered a “specialty occupation” and requiring at least a bachelor’s degree (or its foreign equivalent) – including professors, administrators, researchers and scholars.